 Off-page SEO is the technique your brand can use outside your website to improve your rank.
 While on-page SEO tells the engine what to rank you for, off-page SEO shows how to rank you.

 Similar to how your popularity on socials influences consumers, Google relies on off-page popularity to determine how trustworthy your brand is.
 By having a solid presence on social media and even gaining valuable backlinks from user shares, you’ll send Google a rank-worthy message.

 Beyond proving your popularity, social profiles also have the chance to appear on the SERPs.
 While this may not generate website traffic, it does play a large role in building brand awareness by presenting your business multiple times on the results page.

-Perhaps one of the most unique parts of social media marketing is the opportunity to use engagement to generate leads.
+Perhaps one of the unique parts of social media marketing is the opportunity to use engagement to generate leads.

 We already know that engaging with your customers is key to building relationships and establishing trust.
 However, engagements on social media can also go a long way toward lead generation and nurturing.
 In fact, by employing a strong engagement strategy, you can turn accounts that have never heard of your brand into loyal customers!

 How is that possible?
 Social media allows you to make the first move.

 Unlike your website or PPC ads, you have full freedom to engage with users on their profiles.
 This means that you don’t have to wait for them to leave a comment or follow you before building that relationship.

 You can find your target audience on the platform and spark the engagements yourself.
 This may include sending them a message, liking a photo, or leaving a meaningful comment.
 This gets your brand in front of a whole new set of eyes with a personal and approachable feel!